LunCoSim/lunco-sim/README.md

 However you can run the game using Godot:
 1. Clone this repo
 2. Install [Godot 3.4.4](https://downloads.tuxfamily.org/godotengine/3.4.4/) for your platform
-3. Run project by clocking on "project.godot"
+3. Run project by clocking on "project.godot" in "game" folder

 ## SW Stack